saimhashmi/jpeg2pdf-toolkit/docs/documentation.md

 - Add CLI flags (`--merge`, `--compress`, `--split`).
 - Expand input support (PNG, TIFF).
 - Add output customization (filenames, destination folder).
+- Turn the toolkit into a GUI.
+- Isolate the functions to be able run seperately from each other

 ---